MixinNetwork/safe/computer/README.md

 ## Spec

-Send transactions to the computer group, each transaction costs some XIN, could be multiple outputs or a XIN transaction references the previous transactions.
+Send a XIN transaction to the computer group, and the XIN transaction could reference the previous transactions.

-It's better to increase the maximum references count in Mixin Kernel.

 With transaction extra to determine the 2 operation.